 The imperfect tense - Arabic free courses

-The imperfect tense denotes both present and future tense in which an action is unfinished.
-The conjugation of the imperfect tense is made by adding prefixes and suffixes to the past tense.
+The imperfect tense in Arabic serves a dual purpose, encompassing both the present and future tenses to describe actions in an ongoing, unfinished state.
+The conjugation of verbs in the imperfect tense is accomplished by appending prefixes and suffixes to the base form, which is derived from the past tense.

 يَفْعَلُ